LimaVazEduardo/Curriculum/README.md

 Once done the first vector, all you need to do is to copy and paste the same structure for the remaining vectors.

-After all vectors are called from your database, `data.R`, you can use the command `Knit` in R Studio to generate a PDF file of your curriculum according to Hyndman layout.
+After all vectors are called from your database, `data.R`, you can use the command `Knit` in the file `Hyndman.Rmd` to generate a PDF file of your curriculum, according to chosen layout.

 See a real curriculum example in PDF format at: `Curriculum/Hyndman/Hyndman.pdf`.